 Urban migration, sprawl & tourism - is it sustainable?

+Cities occupy just 3 percent of the Earth’s land but account for 60-80% energy consumption and 75% carbon emissions.
 More than half of the world’s population now live in cities.
-By 2030, it’s expected to be 60% live in urban areas; by 2050, it’s expected to be two thirds of all humanity - 6.5 billion people (UNDP).
+By 2030, it’s expected to be 5 billion, or 60% living in urban areas; by 2050, it’s expected to be two thirds of all humanity - 6.5 billion people (UNDP).
 What is the impact on the world and what does this mean for tourism?

 The rapid growth of cities in the developing world and increasing rural-to-urban migration has led to a boom in urban sprawl and mega-cities - those with more than 10 million inhabitants.
 The first, New York, emerged in 1950.
 By 1990, there were ten mega-cities; in 2004, 19; in 2014, 28; and in 2016, the UN predicted there would be 5 billion inhabitants in 41 megacities by 2030 (World Urbanization Prospects), with 25 in Asia alone by 2025.
 Today, in 2017, there are already 40 mega cities.

 Cities can offer more efficient economies of scale for providing goods, services and transportation, and with sound planning and management, can become incubators for innovation and growth to drive sustainable development, attracting people seeking greater opportunities and a better life.

 But extreme poverty is often concentrated in such urban spaces as governments struggle to accommodate rising populations.
 Projections indicate that urban growth over the next 25 years will be in developing countries, with much of the population living in areas categorised as slums.
 And as accelerating climate change adverse weather extremes hit our cities, so greater are impacted infrastructure and population.

 Urban growth related challenges